Achilles Tendon Repair Videos

 If you suffer from issues with your Achilles tendon or you have experienced a pop in the back of your ankle, Call Now!

-Nagler Foot Center Houston is a state of the art facility that treats Achilles tendon issues.
+Nagler Foot Center Houston is a state-of-the-art facility that treats Achilles tendon issues.
 The Achilles tendon is said to be the strongest and thickest tendon in the human body connecting the soleus, gastrocnemius, and plantaris with the calcaneus.
 This tendon can become injured because of dorsiflexion or plantar flexion in the person’s ankle.

 This vital part of the foot is located just behind and above the heel which joins the heel bone or calcareous with the back of the calf muscle.
 This is responsible for downward movement or planter flexion of the foot.
 A partial or complete rupture can interrupt the natural connection between the calf muscle and anklebone, which can cause serious pain.